 How do we engage parents to drive literacy improvement?

-I find the more parents know how to help their child, the more motivated they are to get involved.
+The more parents know how to help their child, the more motivated they are to get involved.

 Could you pinpoint your main recommendations from this session?

-Joe: Make Bedrock a habit, embed it into every area of school culture, use Bedrock (Tier 2) language.
+Joe: Make Bedrock a habit, embed it into every area of school culture, and use Bedrock (Tier 2) language.

 Kelly: It’s about the ‘why’ – the intrinsic motivation for students, i.e. having high expectations and helping them to achieve the qualifications they want to achieve.